hps/heartland-wp-ecommerce-plugin/README.md

 # **This repository is no longer maintained.**
 ## SecureSubmit WP e-Commerce Payment Gateway

-This extension allows WordPress WP e-Commerce cart to use the Global Payments Systems Gateway.
+This extension allows WordPress WP e-Commerce cart to use the Global Payments Gateway.
 All card data is tokenized using Global Payments's SecureSubmit product.

 ## Installation